guess/live-view-model/README.md

 ![LiveViewModel](repo.png)

 LiveViewModel is an Elixir library for building interactive web and mobile applications with a focus on real-time, event-driven architecture.
-It offers a unique approach to state management and client-server communication, particularly suited for applications that require real-time updates and don't rely on server-side HTML rendering.
+It offers an alternative approach to state management and client-server communication, particularly suited for applications that require real-time updates and don't rely on server-side HTML rendering.

 ## 🚧 WORK IN PROGRESS